 5) Bid by number only, please obtain a bid number card from the clerk by completing a form requesting your name, address, telephone number, etc. Each successful bidder is asked to identify himself by number to the auctioneer and the clerk.
 Resellers, interstate purchasers and others exempt from sales taxes may be asked to complete a sales tax exemption form.

 6) Sponsors believe the Auction not to be subject to Illinois Retailer's Occupation Tax, in the event that such taxes are levied upon the sponsors, the purchaser of any lot agrees to reimburse the sponsors for the amount of such tax.

 7) All sales are final.
 Purchases must be claimed and paid for immediately after the end of the auction.
-All payments must be by cash, cashier's check, traveler's check, certified check or money order.
+All payments must be by cash, cashier's check, traveler's check, certified check, money order or credit/debit card with an additional 3% charge.
 The sponsors cannot extend credit nor accept personal checks.
 The consignors of certain lots expected to sell for more than $1000 have agreed to take checks.
 The sponsors, with the prior consent of the consignor, may agree to accept the purchaser's check in payment of the portion of the hammer price which will be payable to the consignor.
-Specific authorization to pay by check for a given lot must be obtained from Donald Lavin, or Michael Fultz prior to the start of the auction.
+Specific authorization to pay by check for a given lot must be obtained from Roger Wooten prior to the start of the auction.
 The sponsors reserve the right to decline to accept checks for any reason.
 Checks drawn on U.S. banks only.
 In the event of a dispute, the purchaser agrees, without limitation, to hold the sponsors harmless for any liability, including attorney's fees, court costs, collection fees, discounts, bank charges, etc. Cash and traveler's checks will always be preferred.

 8) When the hammer falls, the lot becomes the property of the buyer; all risks of loss, damage, etc. also passing to the buyer.